-- Admission Application - Official transcript from the institution granting the qualifying Bachelor's degree or the most recent Master's Degree, or a current resume or CV and a letter from current employer demonstrating 5 years of work experience in a related field. - Proof of English proficiency (international students only; see section on English Proficiency) - Official evaluation of international credits (for students with international transcripts only; see section on International Transcripts)
+- Admission Application. - Official transcript from the institution granting the qualifying Bachelor's degree or the most recent Master's Degree - Proof of English proficiency (international students only; see section on English Proficiency) - Official evaluation of international credits (for students with international transcripts only; see section on International Transcripts).